Skip to main content

 Free Culture LogoGoing a step further, in a way, are logos such as the Free Culture logo.
 This logo can be affixed to works which would be protected by copyright law, possibly in conjunction with a Creative Commons licence.
 The term “Free Culture” originated when Larry Lessig wrote a book of the same name in 2004, in which he stated (at page 28): “There has never been a time in history when more of our ‘culture’ was as ‘owned’ as it is now.
 And yet there has never been a time when the concentration of power to control the uses of culture has been as unquestioningly accepted as it is now.”

 Unfortunately, the text on the Free Culture logo website indicates that the use of the Free Culture logo in itself does not mean much.
 This is because, under the law, a copyrightable work is automatically protected by copyright from the moment of its creation.
-Therefore, for recipients of the work to be able to exploit it in any manner they choose, they must obtain a license from the owner of the copyright in the work unless copyright law specifically allows the use they intend to exercise via the fair use doctrine or otherwise.
+Therefore, for recipients of the work to be able to exploit it in any manner they choose, they must obtain a licence from the owner of the copyright in the work unless copyright law specifically allows the use they intend to exercise via the fair use doctrine or otherwise.

-Some persons who use the Free Culture logo choose not to append a suitable license because they refuse to recognize the copyright system itself.
+Some persons who use the Free Culture logo choose not to append a suitable licence because they refuse to recognize the copyright system itself.
 However, the law does not allow individuals to choose whether or not they would like to recognize it.
 Even those who choose not to recognize the copyright system have their works automatically protected by copyright upon creation.

 In addition to this, the meaning of the Free Culture logo itself appears to be fluid.
 The website on which it is available states: